BRST Theory for Continuous Spin: BRST theory

 \subsection{The field equations}

-Since the starting point for this investigation was the puzzle of the tracelessness constraints, let us begin with how they come about in the present theory.
-Using the field equation \eqref{eq:CSFieldEquationsGen6}, we can solve for the field $F$ in the form
+Since the starting point for this investigation was the puzzle of the tracelessness constraints, let us begin with how they come about in the present theory by analyzing the field equations.
+From now on the ghosts and the vacua are dropped from the notation but all equations should be thought of as acting on a vacuum $|\mathrm{vac}\rangle$ for the bosonic oscillators.